cose-wg/CBOR-certificates/draft-raza-ace-cbor-certificates.md

 ~~~~~~~~~~~

-The DER encoding of the above certificate is the following byte string
+The DER encoding of the above certificate is 314 bytes

 ~~~~~~~~~~~
 308201363081DEA003020102020301F50D300A06082A8648CE3D040302301631